Seniors Growing Old Under Mounting Debt

 "The anxiety that they get or they create within themselves from debt collectors, that's really punishing," Carwell said.
 "That's why a lot of my folks file for bankruptcy."

 Bankruptcy filings among seniors have risen markedly in recent years, according to recent studies.
-In general, the median age of people filing for bankruptcy has risen, to age 43 in 2007 from 36.5 in 1991, according to research published last year by John A. E. Pottow, a law professor at the University of Michigan.
+In general, the median age of people filing for bankruptcy has risen, to age 43 in 2007 from 36.5 in 1991, according to research published last year by

 Adults 65 and over are the fastest-growing age group among people filing for bankruptcy protection, according to Pottow's research.
 He found that older debtors carry 50 percent more credit card debt than younger debtors.
 Seniors cited credit card debt as a reason for their bankruptcy more frequently than did younger bankruptcy filers, according to his research.